Axway/docker-cft/podman/README.md

 podman-helper.sh delete
 ```

-To remove the volume while deleting the pod, run the command:
+To remove the volume and secrets while deleting the pod, run the command:

 ```console
 podman-helper.sh purge